fbjorn/pot-websites/gatsby/src/pages/md-pages/01-15-2019-create-data-products/index.md

 ```

-You can set the publicity and status with below Product API call:
+You can set the publicity and status with below Product API call.
+Since this is an update to existing data product, use **PUT** method:

 ```
 curl "http://api.oftrust.net/product/" \
-  -X POST \
+  -X PUT \
   -H "X-PoT-Signature: xxx" \
   -H "X-PoT-Token: meowmeowmeow" \
   -H "X-PoT-App: xxx"